 Valve at Forncett station half a mile away.
 So Thomas and Mary offered a

 convenient source of alcohol to all the residents of "Low Forncett".

 English's Stores - Low Road, Forncett St. Peter

 House adjoining the Stores (photo_courtesy of Mike Jordan)

-Thomas and Mary had ten children, six boys and four girls (one of whom died young).
+Thomas and Mary had ten children in all, six boys and four girls (one of whom died young).
 The youngest child, Walter, was only a month old when, in May 1883, Thomas English died at the age of only 51.
 He is buried at St. Peters.
 Mary took over the business and ran it for another 22 years, until her death in November 1905.
 The shop was very much a family business, and, when Mary English died, two of the children, Donald and Emma, ran the business with Alice and Thomas also working there.
 Donald had trained in the drapery business and in 1901, aged 23, he was working as a draper's assistant at Frederick Fish and Son, in Tavern Street, Ipswich.